Concerta extended-release tabletsPronunciation

 Use Concerta extended-release tablets with caution if you have a history of mental or mood problems or alcohol or substance abuse or dependence.
 Abuse of Concerta extended-release tablets may cause it to not work as well.
 Abuse may also lead to addiction and mental or mood changes.
 Do not suddenly stop using Concerta extended-release tablets.
 Depression and other mental problems may occur.
 Your doctor should slowly lower your dose over a period of time if you need to stop using it.

-Concerta extended-release tablets is used for:
+Concerta extended-release tablets are used for:

 Treating attention deficit hyperactivity disorder (ADHD).
 It may also be used for other conditions as determined by your doctor.